hnaderi/scala-k8s/README.md

 )
 ```

-visit [project site](https://projects.hnaderi.dev/scala-k8s) to see more tutorials and docs.
+visit [project site](https://projects.hnaderi.dev/scala-k8s) to see more tutorials and docs,
+also please drop a ⭐ if this project interests you.
+I need encouragement.

 ## sbt integration
 see [this project](https://github.com/hnaderi/sbt-k8s)